MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 ### Limitation of using Action Steps in a business process flow

-- Actions are not available as Action Steps if the input or output parameters are Entity, EntityCollection, or OptionSet (Picklist) types.
+- Actions are not available as Action Steps if the input or output parameters are Table, EntityCollection, or OptionSet (Choice) types.
 Actions with more than one EntityReference output parameter or any number of EntityReference input parameters are not available as Action Steps.
 Actions not associated with a primary table (global action) are not available as Action Steps.

 ## Instant flows in business process flows